pghanem/primo-portfolio/README.md

 ## Overview

-A personal portfolio website showcasing my projects, skills, and professional journey, built with React to demonstrate my web development capabilities.
+A personal portfolio website showcasing my projects, skills, and professional journey, built with React and deployed with Vercel.

 ## 👤 About the Developer